selmain/stat2120-cheat-sheet/2120pythoncs.md

 ```

 #### Multiple columns
-You may also select multiple columns at once with a list:
+You may also select multiple columns at once with an array:

 ```python
 data[['Column1', 'Column2']]